 Hong Kong is Asia’s kitchen.
 Nowhere on earth, you can find so many great restaurants and bars that offer so many different cuisines.
 You can even have a nice and affordable Michelin’s Star experience at Din Tai Fung.
 Here you can taste one of the best Dim Sums and Dumplings in town.
 Don’t miss the Drunken Chicken in Shaoxing Rice Wine 😉

-For a great Ramen experience you need to go to Ichiran.
+For a great Ramen experience, you need to go to Ichiran.
 It offers a unique experience, especially for Western travellers because of two reasons.
-First, every guests gets his or her own “eating booth”.
+First, every guest gets his or her own “eating booth”.
 You won’t be sharing a table with your friends or other guests.
 You even won’t be making eye contact with the waiter.
 Sounds crazy?
 It is :).
 Second, you need to customise your Ramen dish by filling in a form.
-You need to address how strong you want the flavour of your broth, how many garlics you to have in your dish, if you want to have green onions, etc.
+You need to address how strong you want the flavour of your broth, how many garlic you want to have in your dish, if you want to have green onions, etc.

-Another great place we went was Noodleholic.
-It’s an affordable Hot Pot place that even offer “medicinal” Hot Pot dishes ;).
+Another great place we went to was Noodleholic.
+It’s an affordable Hot Pot place that even offers “medicinal” Hot Pot dishes ;).

 Hong Kong offers also many traditional restaurants from all over Asia.
 We had some great Yakitoris (traditional Japanese skewers) combined with some amazing Sake at a restaurant called, surprise, Sake and Yakatori.

 We enjoyed some great cocktails at Ashley Sutton’s Iron Fairies and Ophelia.
 Both bars are quite unique due to the great interior design.
 At the Iron Fairies, you can see thousands of butterflies hanging from the ceiling and Orphelia is completely peacock themed.
 Both are great places to spend a Friday or Saturday night.